streamlit/docs/content/deploy/community-cloud/deploy-your-app/file-organization.md

     └── your_app.py
 ```

-Alternatively, your dependencies file can be in the same subdirectory as your entrypoint file.
+Alternatively, your dependency file can be in the same subdirectory as your entrypoint file.

 ```
 your_repository/